 The recommended mitigation approach is periodic assessment and clearing of the structures under Euroa Main Road and under the main railway embankment bridge.
 If checks are undertaken to ensure that there is no vegetation locking the sediment in place then during flood events the velocity of flood water is expected to scour and erode the built up sand pockets (mitigation option 4 assessed the mobilisation requirements).
 If the structures become excessively blocked (>50% blockage) it is recommended that they are cleared of sediment.
+See Section 7.3.2 for the recommended inspection strategy and clearing triggers.

-Clearing of the channel away from the structures for Castle Creek had little impact on the flood behaviour and is not recommended as a required action.
-Vegetation clearing and sediment clearing in these areas is not expected to change the flood behaviour and damages.
+Clearing of the channel away from the structures for Castle Creek has some impact on the flood behaviour but is likely to involve impacting on the natural system and is not recommended.
+Vegetation clearing and sediment clearing in these areas is not expected to change the flood behaviour and damages significantly.
+Periodic sand removal of the main channel may be required in order to control the sediment build up at the structures and this should be monitored in an ongoing manner.